DQL Definition¶

 Semantically, the following data sources are currently supported:

-- M/metric - Time series metrics data
+- M/metric - Time series metric data

 - O/object - Object data